-• consider Local Petitions and Councillor Calls for Action for matters within their terms of reference; and consider regular reports on the Council's performance against the City Plan.
+• consider Local Petitions and Councillor Calls for Action for matters within their terms of reference; and

+• consider regular reports on the Council's performance against the City Plan.

-A range of financial and human resource policies and procedures are in place.
-Appropriate project management standards and Business Continuity Plans are in place, which have been subject to ongoing review throughout the Covid-19 pandemic.
+A range of financial and human resources policies and procedures are in place.
+Appropriate project management standards and Business Continuity Plans are in place, which have been subject to ongoing review throughout the Covid 19 pandemic.
 There are comprehensive budgeting systems in place and a robust system of budgetary control, including formal quarterly and annual financial reports, which indicate financial performance against forecasts.
 There are clearly defined capital expenditure guidelines in place and procedures are in place to ensure that the Dedicated Schools Grant is properly allocated to and used by schools in line with the terms of grant given by the Secretary of State under section 14 of the Education Act 2002.

 The Council's financial management arrangements conform to the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2010).
+The importance of compliance with this statement was also confirmed in Financial Management Code issued by CIPFA in 2019.
 The Executive Director of Corporate Services is designated Chief Finance Officer and fulfils this role through the following:

-• Attendance at meetings of the Chief Officer Group, helping it to develop and implement strategy and to resource and deliver the Council's strategic objectives sustainably and in the public interest;

-• Involvement in all material business decisions to ensure immediate and longer-term implications, opportunities and risks are fully considered;
+Attendance at meetings of the Chief Officer Group, helping it to develop and implement strategy and to resource and deliver the Council's strategic objectives sustainably and in the public interest; Involvement in all material business decisions to ensure immediate and longer term implications, opportunities and risks are fully considered:

-· Alignment of medium-term business and financial planning processes;
+• Alignment of medium term business and financial planning processes;

-- Leading the promotion and delivery of good financial management by the whole organisation so that public - money is safeguarded and used appropriately, economically, efficiently and effectively; and
+• Leading the promotion and delivery of good financial management by the whole organisation so that public money is safeguarded and used appropriately, economically, efficiently and effectively; and